zeromq/czmq/README.md

     //  This will be used when sending messages on the socket via the zsock API.
     CZMQ_EXPORT void
         zsock_set_routing_id (zsock_t *self, uint32_t routing_id);

     //  *** Draft method, for development use, may change without warning ***
+    //  Join a group for the RADIO-DISH pattern.
+Call only on ZMQ_DISH.
+    //  Returns 0 if OK, -1 if failed.
+    CZMQ_EXPORT int
+        zsock_join (void *self, const char *group);

+    //  *** Draft method, for development use, may change without warning ***
+    //  Leave a group for the RADIO-DISH pattern.
+Call only on ZMQ_DISH.
+    //  Returns 0 if OK, -1 if failed.
+    CZMQ_EXPORT int
+        zsock_leave (void *self, const char *group);

+    //  *** Draft method, for development use, may change without warning ***
     //  Get socket option `heartbeat_ivl`.